microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge00.md

 Nearly all challenges require resources in an Azure subscription to complete.
 A single subscription can be shared to the team, or team members can work in their own individual subscriptions.

 The scenarios presented simulate on-premises environments; teams have flexibility to choose how to configure these environments based on preferences and environmental considerations.
 For example, a team with limited bandwidth or networking constraints (such as difficulty in forwarding ports to connect to SQL Server from the cloud) may choose to set up the simulated "on-premises" environments in an Azure VM with SQL Server.
-Another team may install the databases on a local machine, or configure them in docker.
+Another team may install the databases on a local machine or configure them in docker.
 Choose what works best for the team and hints will be provided along the way.

 In this hack, some prerequisites will be challenge-specific: for example, a challenge might say, "This challenge requires the AdventureWorks database..." along with any necessary configuration.
 As such, this setup is designed to provide general requirements while each challenge will list specific needs for that challenge only, as not all databases and tools are required for all challenges.